VincentVanlaer/mesa-school-labs/content/monday/lab-2.md

 You can do this by hand or run in your terminal:

 ```
 cp -r lab1 lab2
 ```

-Before we start modifying the inlists such that we can model the further evolution of our 5 Msun star, let us clean up the directory and delete not needed files from our previous runs, such as the directories LOGS, photos, and png:
+Before we start modifying the inlists such that we can model the further evolution of our 5 $M_\odot$ star, let us clean up the directory and delete not needed files from our previous runs, such as the directories LOGS, photos, and png:

 ```
 ./clean
 rm -r LOGS photos png
 ```

 Alternatively, or if you want to be sure that everything is working properly, you can download a cleaned folder [here](https://github.com/Daniel-Pauli/mesa-school-labs/blob/patch-1/content/monday/lab2).

-In lab1 we have calculated a 5 Msun model with step overshooting having f=0.030 and f0=0.005 until core-hydrogen depletion.
-The model should be saved as ``M5_Z0014_fov030_f0ov0005_TAMS.mod`` and should be still in your lab2 folder.
+In lab1 we have calculated a 5 $M_\odot$ model with step overshooting having $f=0.030$ and $f_0=0.005$ until core-hydrogen depletion.
+The model should be saved as ``M5_Z0014_fov030_f0ov0005_TAMS.mod`` and should still be in your lab2 folder.
 To save computation time, and to avoid calculating the evolution to the TAMS several times, we will be loading this saved model every time to explore different physical settings.